aistabci/abci-docs/en/docs/abci-cloudstorage/encryption.md

 ## Enabling Default Bucket Encryption

-You can set the default encryption befavior for a bucket.
+You can set the default encryption behavior for a bucket.
 If you enable default encryption for a bucket, all objects will have encryption when stored in the bucket.
 To enable default encryption for a bucket, run `aws s3api put-bucket-encryption`.
 Note that the bucket must be created beforehand.
 The following example shows how to enable default encryption for a bucket `dataset-s0001`.